ProSGNeRF: Progressive Dynamic Neural Scene Graph with Frequency Modulated Foundation Model in Urban Scenes: Introduction

+These observations motivate us to revisit dynamic urban view synthesis from two coupled perspectives.
+First, long driving sequences should not be represented by a single global radiance field with fixed capacity.
+The representation needs to grow progressively along the camera trajectory while preserving consistency across neighboring regions.
+Second, dynamic objects should not be treated merely as transient appearance changes in the global field.
+Since each moving instance is often observed from only a few viewpoints, object-centric priors and sparse-view regularization are necessary for reconstructing high-quality dynamic objects.

-To this end, we propose ProSGNeRF for large-scale dynamic urban scene reconstruction and novel view synthesis.
-For the first challenge, we utilize a neural scene graph for learning the local scene representation with decoupled object transformations and background representation.
-The neural scene graph incorporates a progressive scheme that employs a temporal window strategy to effectively address scalability, dividing the entire scene into multi-local scenes and dynamically initiating and maintaining local scene graphs.
-For the second challenge, we design a frequency auto-encoder network to encode shape and appearance features for dynamic objects and regularize the frequency range of dynamic object information, which is efficient for sparse view input and enhances the representation of dynamic objects.
-For the third challenge, the Segment Anything Model (SAM) has demonstrated its remarkable ability to revolutionize 2D segmentation.
+To this end, we propose ProSGNeRF, a progressive dynamic neural scene graph for urban view synthesis.
+ProSGNeRF allocates local scene graphs along the camera trajectory and decomposes each graph into background, dynamic object, and far-field components.
+In each local scene graph, we incorporate multiresolution hash encoding into the background representation to better model low-level architectural details.
+Dynamic objects are represented in normalized object coordinates and conditioned on foundation-model visual priors extracted from their training observations.
+We ultilize the visual foundation model DINO V2~\cite{dino} to extract appearance and shape codes for dynamic objects with the prior information to enhance the reconstruction accuracy of dynamic objects.
+A frequency-progressive regularization strategy is further introduced to stabilize sparse-view object optimization by gradually increasing the visible frequency bands of positional, directional, and pose encodings.
+The Segment Anything Model~\cite{sam} has demonstrated its remarkable ability to revolutionize 2D segmentation.
 We leverage the promptable segmentation method to predict masks for dynamic objects and far-field scenarios, which can reduce the need for human annotation.
 We also use lidar projection supervision for geometry consistency.
-To validate our proposed framework, we evaluate the effectiveness of the method on different outdoor urban datasets, such as KITTI and VKITTI datasets \cite{kitti, vkitti}, and do exhaustive evaluations and ablation experiments on these datasets.
-Our system demonstrates superior performance compared to concurrent methods~\cite{nsg, suds} that scene reconstruction on urban scenes. \textbf{In summary, our contributions are shown as follows:} \begin{itemize}

-\item We propose a novel editable scene reconstruction method, ProSGNeRF, which decomposes dynamic, background, and far-field into a progressively neural scene graph.
-Our method also supports object manipulation and scene roaming.
+To validate our proposed framework, we evaluate the effectiveness of the method on different outdoor urban datasets, such as KITTI~\cite{kitti}, VKITTI~\cite{vkitti}, Waymo~\cite{waymo}, nuScenes~\cite{nuScenes} datasets, and do exhaustive evaluations and ablation experiments on these datasets.
+Our system demonstrates superior performance compared to existing methods that scene reconstruction on urban scenes.
+In summary, our contributions are shown as follows: \begin{itemize} \item We propose a novel editable neural scene reconstruction method, ProSGNeRF, which decomposes dynamic, background, and far-field into a progressively neural scene graph with decoupled object transformations and scene representations and also supports object manipulation and scene roaming.